mgkumar138/mgkumar138.github.io/README.md

 <br>
 To explore these questions, I develop artificially intelligent systems, grounded to theory and experiments, to understand learning computations for intelligence, and how it might fail.
-I hope to develop technologies to improve learning outcomes and alleviate learning disabilities associated with disorders.
+I hope to develop technologies to improve learning outcomes and alleviate learning disabilities.
 </p>

 ### Research background